 I like toys.
 I’m fascinated by ideas for devices to help with petanque practice.

-In a Facebook post the Zanesfield Petanque Club provided a picture of their “indoor shooting pit”.
+On the Facebook page of the Zanesfield Petanque Club Bo Johns provided a picture of his “indoor shooting pit”.

 HOW TO BUILD AN INDOOR PIT (AKA Giant litter-box)

 1) Disassemble your large-breed's dog cage

 2) Steal the bottom section of the cage

 3) Steal the dog's mattress to use as landing pad